tanvir-data-science/Sales-Analysis-Report-for-FNP/README.md

 - **Pivot Tables** and **Charts** to create interactive visualizations and insights.

 ## Key Insights from the Analysis
+  The correlation between **order quantity** and **delivery time** is **weak** (0.003478), suggesting that the quantity of orders does not significantly affect the delivery times.
+This implies that the logistics system is efficient, regardless of the volume of orders placed.

 1. **Total Revenue and Order Volume**:
    - Total Revenue generated from 1,000 orders: ₹3,520,984.00.
    - This indicates healthy order volume and steady sales performance across product categories.